 We know that diverse perspectives make our ideas better and our teams stronger.
 Everyone deserves to work and live in a society that treats them as equals.
 We’re dedicated to growing a workforce that better reflects the world around us and we’re committed to creating an inclusive workplace where all voices can be heard.

 We partner with the National Society of Black Engineers and focus our recruitment efforts on Historically Black Colleges and Universities.
-Our UNCF Scholars and Interns program helps underrepresented students launch their careers in STEM.

-The Alliance of Black Leaders for Excellence is our employee resource group that was created to help enrich the careers of Black employees at Oracle.
+The Alliance of Black Leaders for Excellence (ABLE) is our employee resource group that was created to help enrich the careers of Black employees at Oracle.
 With 15 chapters and counting, we focus on inclusive recruitment, retention, and community engagement.

 Oracle should be a place where everyone can succeed.
 We’re documenting our diversity journey, tracking our progress, and holding leaders accountable.
 Employee training is helping our employees increase their awareness of unconscious bias.